catherineisonline/tribute-page-freecodecamp/README.md

 There are total of five web programming projects to earn Responsive Web Design certification.

+The target for my tribute page will be Ada Lovelace known as the first computer programmer.

 # Project objective

 Build a CodePen.io app that is functionally similar to this: https://codepen.io/freeCodeCamp/full/zNqgVx.